karimatthews/zendesk-coding-challenge-2018/README.md

 ## Assumptions
 - It's unlikely Zendesk is giving out sensitive customer data to candidates, so the `data` folder has been committed.
 - We can rely on the user to specify the type of resource and the specific field they're looking for.
-- We don't need to return all the data of the associated resources, just enough to get a feel for what we're looking at.
+- We don't need to return all the data of the associated resources, just a name/subject and ID so that the user can easily find more information if they need it.
+- The user may or may not be technical